-As Janhavi (30) entered Sitaram Bhartia Hospital for her first ultrasound in the third trimester, she went through all the questions she intended to ask Dr. Payal Chaudhary, Consultant Obstetrician at Sitaram Bhartia about her 7 month pregnancy.
+As Janhavi (30) entered Sitaram Bhartia Hospital for her first ultrasound in the third trimester, she went through all the questions she intended to ask Dr. Namrita Gurpal Singh Sandhu, Consultant Obstetrician at Sitaram Bhartia about her 7 month pregnancy.

 As soon as she settled down after her ultrasound, Janhavi started off with her queries without delay.

 She wanted to know what changes she can expect in her baby and her body in 7 month pregnancy.

 Physical changes in your body in 7 month pregnancy